backstage/backstage/plugins/catalog-backend/api-report.md

 // @public
 export class NextCatalogBuilder {
   constructor(env: CatalogEnvironment);
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addEntityPolicy(...policies: EntityPolicy[]): NextCatalogBuilder;
+  addEntityPolicy(...policies: EntityPolicy[]): NextCatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addEntityProvider(...providers: EntityProvider[]): NextCatalogBuilder;
+  addEntityProvider(...providers: EntityProvider[]): NextCatalogBuilder;
-  // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen addProcessor(...processors: CatalogProcessor[]): NextCatalogBuilder;
+  addProcessor(...processors: CatalogProcessor[]): NextCatalogBuilder;
   build(): Promise<{
     entitiesCatalog: EntitiesCatalog;